-- Don't tackle the fire yourself or try to move the pan. - Never throw water onto the pan as this can create a fireball and don't try to move it. - Never throw water onto it as this can create a fireball. - If you can do so safely- turn off the heat. - Leave the room and close the door.
+- Don't tackle the fire yourself or try to move the pan. - Never throw water onto it as this can create a fireball. - If you can do so safely- turn off the heat. - Leave the room and close the door.
 Shout to warn others to get out and call 999.